 The NRHA may approve events that meet the approval criteria outlined in the NRHA Handbook.
 The Executive Committee may deny approval to any reining event that appears not to be in the best interest of the sport or the National Reining Horse Association.
-For NRHA approval, organizers must staff the event with a show manager, secretary, and representative/steward who are current NRHA General, Non Pro, or Professionals members in good standing.
+Failure of events to comply with NRHA rules and policies, may result in fines and disciplinary action, as well as jeopardize future event approvals.
+For NRHA approval, organizers must staff the event with a show manager, secretary, and representative/ steward who are current NRHA General, Non Pro, or Professionals members in good standing.
 Show managers and officials must also meet certification requirements and follow all guidelines as outlined in this Handbook.
 It is mandatory that judges be selected from the official NRHA Judges List.

-- (1) An NRHA event may contain one or multiple shows, and is defined as the entire duration of the Reining from start to finish. - (2) An NRHA show is a group of classes which may also be referred to as a slate of classes. - (3) Official NRHA event approval forms must be submitted to the NRHA office by the deadline as follows:
+- (1) An NRHA event may contain one or multiple shows, and is defined as the entire duration of the Reining from start to finish.
+(2) An NRHA show is a group of classes which may also be referred to as a slate of classes. - (3) Official NRHA event approval forms must be submitted to the NRHA office by the deadline as follows:

-Level of Event Event Approval deadline
+Event Approval deadline

-AA, A Not less than ninety (90) days prior to
+Not less than ninety (90) days prior to

 the entry closing date

-B, BB & Top Ten Not less than sixty (60) days prior to the
+Not less than sixty (60) days prior to the

-Events first day of the show
+first day of the show

-C & D Not less than thirty (30) days prior to
+Not less than thirty (30) days prior to

 the entry closing date